 A deviated septum can cause breathing problems and sleep apnea.
 If you need septoplasty to correct a deviated septum, turn to the experts at ENT Specialists of Austin.
-Dr. Steven Trey Frye, Dr. Robert Nason, and Dr. Lindsay E. Young have advanced experience performing the surgery.
+Our team of Physicians have advanced experience performing the surgery.
 If you’re looking for an ENT doctor in the Austin or Cedar Park, Texas area, call or click to make an appointment today.

 A deviated septum is a deformity that leaves the thin wall between your nostrils off-centered.
 For some sufferers, a displaced septum compresses one nostril, causing breathing difficulties.